I would like to thank Doc Neeson for approving my site.

 The Angels reformed as Members of The Angels for Ted Mulry Benefit Concerts on 9 March 2001 with the Brewster brothers John, Rick, Graham “Buzz” Bidstrup, Chris Bailey and Jim Hilbun on lead vocals.

-Doc Neeson preformed for Blue Mountains Bushfire Benefit Concert at Glenbrook Park.
+Doc Neeson performed for Blue Mountains Bushfire Benefit Concert at Glenbrook Park.
 The Angels Band preformed for Victims Of The Bali Tragedy with John on lead vocals in January 2002.

 Jim Hilbun from The Angels appeared in movie Garage Days as Chief Roadie and did the artwork, photography and design Rose Tattoo Pain album cover which includes posters and merchandise for Rose Tattoo.